sayat-a/sayat-a/README.md

 Python Developer
 ----------------

 I've been working at banking sector for over 10 years, but now I've decided to switch careers.
-I have reaaly found a passion for development
+I have really found a passion for coding and development.

 * 🌍  I'm based in Astana, Kazakhstan
 * ✉️  You can contact me at [sayat.aubakirov.kz@gmail.com](mailto:sayat.aubakirov.kz@gmail.com)